-Oh yes, didn’t I tell you: Steph’s gardener had procured a sixpack of Black Label Mansize cans for us from Randolph Stiller’s Central Hotel offsales, Mom & Dad losing the sale at Platberg bottle store because of their unreasonable “No under 18’s” policy.
-Also known as “the law”.
+Oh yes, I forgot to mention: Steph’s gardener had procured a sixpack of Black Label Mansize cans for us from Randolph Stiller’s Central Hotel offsales, Mom & Dad losing the sale at Platberg bottle store because of their unreasonable “No under 18’s” policy.
+Also known as “the law.”

 Now at this juncture, please don’t come with any stimulant or performance-enhancing accusations.
 Let it be noted that we did not partake in our stimulants until AFTER the athletic meeting was over.
 During the competition we were clean, nê?
 And anyway those mansize cans were only conversation stimulants and personality enhancers.

 A long gap followed before my event after lunch.
 It didn’t look too good and I was languishing, but then I didn’t have any expectations.
 My last throw came and the whole thing is etched in my memory.
-I can still today feel the run, the full-strength launch, the perfect flight of the javelin and my landing, spiked foot digging in one inch behind the wavy, hand-drawn white-wash line on the grass and having to push back to not lurch over it and get disqualified.
-I just knew it was perfection and it flew on and on, second stage booster firing halfway, soaring past all the markers of the langgatte from Voortrekker in Bethlehem and pegged perfectly.
+I can still today feel the quickening run, the cross-step, the full-strength launch, the perfect flight of me – and of the javelin – and my landing, right spiked foot digging in one inch behind the wavy, hand-drawn white-wash line on the grass and having to push back to not lurch over it and get disqualified.
+I just knew it was perfection and it flew on and on, second stage booster firing halfway, soaring past all the markers of the langgatte from Voortrekker in Bethlehem and pegging perfectly.
 Another gold medal for the Corsair!
 Spiesgooi.
 This one out of the blue, even though the skies were grey (which significant fact would come into play later that day).